sergiolopezloya/Microsoft-Blazor-Certification/README.md

 - C#
 - HTML/CSS

+## Copilot Assistance

+Throughout the development of EventEase, GitHub Copilot provided valuable assistance in the following areas:

+- **Code Generation**: Copilot helped generate boilerplate code for components, services, and models, speeding up the development process.
+- **State Management**: Copilot suggested efficient ways to implement state management for tracking user sessions and event participation.
+- **Attendance Tracking**: Copilot provided guidance on creating an attendance tracking system, including the necessary models and services.
+- **Documentation**: Copilot assisted in drafting the README.md file, ensuring clear and concise documentation of the project.

+## License

+This project is licensed under the MIT License.

 ## Getting Started

 To get started with EventEase, clone the repository and follow the setup instructions in the `README.md` file.